Shop With Confidence: FREE Growing & Glowing Promise

 Pay Attention to Watering

 Magnolias do not like to have the soil baked by the hot, drying sun.
-So not only mulch but additional watering may be needed especially during the hot and dry spells of summer and fall to keep your plants stress-free.
+So not only mulch but additional watering may be needed, especially during the hot and dry spells of summer and fall, to keep your plants stress-free.
 Plants, like people, are more susceptible to insect and disease issues when under stress.

-It is important is to keep your newly planted plants healthy and happy.
+It is important to keep your newly planted plants healthy and happy.
 Pay close attention to the water.
 Too much water is just as detrimental as too little water.
 Check out our top watering tips!

 Use the trusty “finger test” to know if your Magnolia needs more water or not.
 Stick your finger into the soil and feel.
 If it is moist, then skip watering.
 As soon as it begins to feel dry to the touch, be sure to water deeply and thoroughly.